Hephaestus-Arm/HephaestusArm2/electronics.md

 pic
 ```

-4. *Double Click* the reset button on the Itsy Bitsy.
+4. *Double Click* the reset button on the ItsyBitsy.
 This will put it in bootloader mode.
-The Itsybitsy should disappear momentarily and then show up as `ITSYM4BOOT`.
+The ItsyBitsy should disappear momentarily and then show up as `ITSYM4BOOT`.
 ```
 pic
 ```